Putting my heart in the conservation of wetlands | Interamerican Association for Environmental Defense (AIDA) Skip to content Skip to navigation

 María José González-Bernat

-María José González-Bernat is Co-coordinator of AIDA's Ecosystems Program.
+María José González-Bernat is Co-director of AIDA's Ecosystems Program.
 She works from Bogotá.
 María José is a biologist with a Masters in Marine Science from the University of Otago, New Zealand, and a Ph.D. in Governnace from the University of Western Australia.
 She has experience in the conservation and management of marine ecosystems, climate change, marine-coastal governance and policies, as well as the effective management of marine protected areas.
 She has worked with non-profit organizations and in Guatemala's public sector, primarily in research and issues related to marine protected areas.

 Latin America